 In the U.S., there are three major categories of seeds available for a farmer to sow: genetically modified, F1 hybrids, and heirlooms.

-From the banks of the Tigris and the Euphrates, to the coast of the Mediterranean and down into Egypt stretches the Fertile Crescent.
-Aptly known as the “cradle of civilization,” this land bore witness to many of the earliest human settlements.
-Historians have documented the development of basic architecture, tools, weapons, agriculture and a reliance upon the foods grown in cultivated fields to as far back as 9,000 B.C.E.
+Historians have documented the development of basic architecture, tools and weapons as well as an emergence of agriculture and the reliance upon the foods grown in cultivated fields to as far back as 9,000 B.C.E.
 Cereals, grasses and grains were among the first crops to be harvested and prepared, usually by grinding them into meal and cooking them over a fire.
-Grains were also ground into flour for bread, or fermented and brewed into beer.
-Continue Reading »
+Grains were also ground into flour for bread or fermented and brewed into beer.

 Champagne.
 Cheese.
 Cake.
 Caviar.
 So many goodies start with the letter “C” – and many of them are quite luxurious foodstuffs.
 Caviar is one of the most luxurious of all.
 At the extreme, caviar has been packaged in solid gold tins and sold at secret auction to the highest bidder.

 On a recent trip to Italy, I had the opportunity to visit a co-op that makes Parmigiano Reggiano.
 It was a first for me – I have witnessed the cheesemaking process before and have even tried my hand at making chèvre but I have never before observed the making of a hard, aged cheese like Parmigiano Reggiano.
 A small group of farmers in the area bring milk to the co-operative each week and, starting at 5am every day, that milk begins a process that transforms it into a cheese so many of us know and love.
 Parmigiano Reggiano is a DOP product.
 In Italian, DOP stands for Denominazione di Origine Protetta (Protected Designation of Origin).